-- The Faculty Search and Executive Committees will engage in specific efforts to increase diversity to be included in every faculty search or new appointment.
+- 1. The Faculty Search and Executive Committees will identify specific efforts to increase diversity that will be included in every faculty search or new appointment.
 These specific efforts will be distributed in writing to every faculty member, but specifically to members of the Search Committee. - 2.
-Require faculty search committees to include documentation of efforts to reach diverse candidates as part of the search process.
+Require all new faculty searches to include documentation of efforts to reach diverse candidates as part of the search process. - 3.
+Designate a member of the search committee as a diversity champion on each faculty search committee who is empowered to and responsible for encouraging outreach and awareness of diversity, equity and inclusion issues in the search process.

-- 3. Designate a member of the search committee as a diversity champion on each faculty search committee who is empowered to and responsible for encouraging outreach and awareness of diversity, equity and inclusion issues in the search process. - 4.
-Identify professional associations, networks, and individuals who may include or reach underrepresented scholars and assure that they receive any new faculty posting. - 5.
-All members of the search committee will participate in ADVANCE training for faculty search committee members. - 6.
-Rate all job applicants and candidates on their demonstrated commitment to DEI as reflected in their research, teaching, or service.
+- 4. Identify professional associations, networks, and individuals who may include or reach underrepresented scholars and assure that they receive any new faculty posting. - 5.
+All members of the search committee should participate in ADVANCE training for faculty search committee members. - 6.
+Rate all job applicants and candidates on their demonstrated commitment to DEI principles, as reflected in their research, teaching, or service.

-Five-Year Strategic Objective 6: Ensure consistent support for career development of all junior faculty.
+Five-Year Strategic Objective 7: Ensure consistent support for career development of all junior faculty.

-Measures of Success (for Objective 6):
+Measures of Success (for Objective 7):

 - 1. Successful promotion of junior faculty to associate level. - 2.
-Increased satisfaction levels as reported in climate survey or another instrument.
+Increased satisfaction levels as reported in climate survey or other instrument.